 The proliferation of electronic data within the modern health information infrastructure presents significant benefits for medical providers and patients, including enhanced patient autonomy, improved clinical treatment, advances in health research and public health surveillance, and modern security techniques (Hodge et al., 1999).
 These technologies use health data, symptom monitoring, mobility, location and proximity data for contact tracing, self-isolation, and quarantine compliance (Mbunge et al., 2021).
-Analysis has shown that the applications collected data related to demographics, contact identification, type of contact tracing is helpful during the pandemic (in rapid identification of cases and their contacts (Zhang et al., 2020).
+Analysis has shown that the applications collected data related to demographics, contact identification, type of contact made with COVID-positive individuals, user symptoms, etc. (Tahir et al., 2021).
+Contact tracing is helpful during the pandemic (in rapid identification of cases and their contacts (Zhang et al., 2020).
 Apps are instrumental in mitigating the transmission of COVID-19, but there have been concerns among users about the data collected by these apps and their management (Zhang et al., 2020).